Conference Frequently Asked Questions

 How can I find out when someone is scheduled to present?

 The program for the Annual Meeting has information about each of the sessions being presented at the Annual Meeting.
-You can use the index in the program to find which sessions a particular person is part of.
-Our mobile application is also be an easy source to locate presenters by name.
+Yes, the easiest source to find which sessions a particular person is part of is our conference mobile application.

 Where can I find guidelines and information about Poster Sessions?